• The Medicaid dental program varies from state to state. Currently, ten states provide coverage for dentures.

 Dedicated to selected types of dentures

-You may also find that if your state’s Medicaid program does allow for denture coverage, there are limitations on the type of appliance that includes.
-Partial dentures and complete dentures are both included in the benefits, but they may be limited to one set every ten years - some are even limited to once per lifetime.
+You may also find that if your state’s Medicaid program does allow for denture coverage, there are limitations on the type of appliance that is included.
+Partial dentures and complete dentures are both included in the benefits, but they may be limited to one set every ten years; some are even limited to one set per lifetime.
 This could be a problem for someone who starts with a partial denture and then needs other teeth replaced or requires complete denture replacement before the ten years have lapsed.

 Your dentist might discuss the option of an implant-retained denture.
-These appliances snap onto the implants that are placed in the jaw, which gives them a more stable fit.
-Even if your Medicaid program pays for a traditional denture, they may not include coverage for one that includes implants.
+These appliances snap onto the implants placed in the jaw, providing a more stable fit.
+Even if your Medicaid program covers a traditional denture, it may not include coverage for one that incorporates implants.

 Provided by certain specialists

-Yet another requirement you’ll need to determine is if the Medicaid program in your state only provides denture coverage if you get the denture from a certain type of dental provider.
+However, another requirement you will need to determine is whether the Medicaid program in your state only provides denture coverage if you get the denture from a specific type of dental provider.
 Both general dentists and prosthodontists can fabricate dentures.
 Individuals on Medicaid will also need to find a dental provider who accepts Medicaid insurance.

 Alternatives to Medicaid denture coverage